rapidez/image-resizer/README.md

 ### External sources

-If you are using images from an external location (for example from a CMS like [Strapi](https://github.com/rapidez/strapi)) you can add that source:
+If you are using images from other external location (see the [CMS integrations](https://docs.rapidez.io/0.x/packages.html#cms)) you can add that source:

 ```
 'external' => [